I’m aÂ minimalist. Â I don’t buy things. Â I don’t want you to buy things.

 If you’re about to enter the land of unsafe tap-water, you will need to drink water out of a bottle. Â This savesÂ $ and dozens of one-time-use plastic bottles. Â Also enables buying water in large quantities, then packing along the amount you need that day.

 Takes up zero space when not in use,Â unlike roll-up or regular water bottles.Â No push-pull cap (which quickly become disgusting and leak easily)!
 Slides into the seat-back pocket on planes. Â Saves $ on budget flights charging for water.
 The Platypus brand hasn’t let me down.
 I also love that the bottle is clear so I can see how much water I’ve got left.

 Bottom line: I have yet to find one that doesn’t end up reekingÂ (when wet), but it’s excellentÂ to have a towel whenÂ linens aren’t included in accommodation.

 Forget about using aÂ sarong or t-shirt.
 The quick-drying towel material isÂ worth it.
 Trucking around wet cottonÂ is cumbersome and often mildewy. Â Save space withÂ a medium if you’re around my size (170cm, 63kg), large if you’re bigger or uber modest.

 Sea to Summit is great.

-If you’re an Apple baby, this 6 ft. cord or this 10 ft. cord both work for iPhone 5, 6 and a bunch of iPads.
-If you see the value of a brightly colored, no-tangle cord, pick one of these.
-Or if you’re still using Apple’s original, proprietary charger (iPhone 4, old iPods, etc), get this 6ft. or this 10ft. cord.
+If you’re an Apple baby, this 6 ft. cord or this 10 ft. cord both work for iPhone 6 and above and a bunch of iPads.
+If you see the value of a brightly colored, no-tangle cord, pick something like this.

 Reader beware: If you buy any of these items within 24 hours of clicking on the images above, Amazon will give me some beer money.*